DataDog/documentation/content/monitors/notifications.md

 This also works for custom tags as well.
 If you've added a custom tag that follows the `key:value` syntax, then you can group data by those tag keys.

-This means you are able to apply the tag's **key** to the list of tags that a multi alert has a separate trigger for.
-Which in turn means you can use that tag's `.name` variable in your monitor message.
+This means you are able to apply the tag's **key** to the list of tags that a multi-alert has a separate trigger for—which in turn means you can use that tag's `.name` variable in your monitor message.

 Note: